-14 possible reasons for our staff not performingcont'd: Pag je 4 of 5: 10.
+14 possible reasons for our staff not performingcont'd: je 4 of 5: 10.
 They're underpaid or underappreciatedor both.
 OOPS, sorryour fault again.
 Underpaid people feel that they're being ripped off, so the lower their performance to the level that they think they're being paid for, or the Unappreciated people just wither away like a plant that hasn't been watered. • We need to attract, retain, engage and inspire top-performing 'talent'.
-What action will w pay our people competitively and fairly?
+What action will we pay our people competitively and fairly?
 What benefits can we offer or improve?
 Pay me expect more.
-And what will we do to look for behavior to praise, reward and celebrate? • 11.
-The job is beyond their mental or physical abilities.
+And what will we do to look for behavior to praise, reward and celebrate?
+11. The job is beyond their mental or physical abilities.
 This means that we've put someone into a job that they're physically or mentally incapable But it's not their fault.
 They gave it their best shot, but they can't perform as required.
-Ra beat them up for non-performance, graciously guide them into a job that they can do, or hexit the organization gracefully. ther than 12.
-They were great in the past, but now seem bored, 'burnt out' by the by a combination of work and life pressures. job, or How can their job be made more interesting, or varied?
-Or should they be moved to a difference them a change of duties?
+Rabeat them up for non-performance, graciously guide them into a job that they can do, or hexit the organization gracefully. ther than

+12. They were great in the past, but now seem bored, 'burnt out' by the by a combination of work and life pressures.
+How can their job be made more interesting, or varied?
+Or should they be moved to a diff to give them a change of duties?
 How could we help them balance their work and life pure What coaching or flexible hours might they need?
 Maybe they've been working long hou long and just need a break.
-Can we accommodate this? oriorities?
+Can we accommodate this? ferent job priorities?
 13. They're related to 'the boss' or they're a shareholder in the business incompetent or think they can do whatever they want.
-Their non-performs hurting the business directly and sets a bad example for others.
+Their non-perform is hurting the business directly and sets a bad example for others.
 As difficult as this problem is, it must be delt with.
-Either they perform and behave appropriately leave.
+Either they perform and behave approper they leave.
 If they're toxic shareholders, they need to be bought out.
-Otherwise, they'll debusiness, or serious erode its growth and future value. •
+Otherwise, they'll determine the bought out. riately, or business, or serious erode its growth and future value.

-14 possible reasons for our stair not performingcom d. rage 5 or 5.
+14 possible reasons for our stair not performingcom d. rage 5 of 5.
 14. They simply don't want to do it.
 They're lazy, irresponsible attitude and never should have been hired in the first place.
 Some people are simply poor performers or toxic for reasons that exist entirely we don't have the time or resources to save these people.
-We'll get our docur and then move them out of the business quickly.
-Good people leave because allowed to stay. mentation togethe Also, how will we improve our hiring process to screen these people out before w e hire them?
+We'll get our document and then move them out of the business quickly.
+Good people leave because allowed to stay. nentation togethe Also, how will we improve our hiring process to screen these people out before we e hire them?